DragonBox/uplift-documentation/source/howto/prepare_project_for_uplift.rst

-Preparing a project for Uplift usage
+Prepare a project for Uplift usage
 ====================================

 The following recommendations are very good to follow if you use Unity, even without **Uplift**.
 Not following them would make it **impossible** to use Uplift effectively.